-Pre-Testing follows the universal law "Prevention is bet+. than cure".
-Advertising can be pretested at several points in the creative develor process. "re-Testing helps the advertiser to make a final go or no go decision ab. finis' d or nearly finished advertisement.
-Pre-Testing method refer to tes. the poten. "ity of a communication message or ad-copy before printing, broad sating, or the method.
-For ing are t1, types of pre-testing methods:
+Pre-Testing follows the universal law "Prevention is better than cure".
+Advertising can be pretested at several points in the creative development process.
+Pre-Testing helps the advertiser to make a final go or no go decision about finished or nearly finished advertisement.
+Pre-Testing method refer to testing the potentiality of a communication message or ad-copy before printing, broadcasting, or telecasting.
+Following are the types of pre-testing methods: